vmware-archive/lobot/README.md

 ============================

 ![Lobot](http://i.imgur.com/QAkd7.jpg)
-###A "one click" solution for deploying CI to EC2
+###Easily create your CI server on EC2

-Lando Calrissian relies on Lobot to keep Cloud City afloat, and now you can rely on Lobot to keep your continuous integration server running in the cloud.
+Lando Calrissian relies on Lobot to keep Cloud City afloat, and now you can rely on Lobot to get your continuous integration server running in the cloud.
 Lobot is a gem that will help you spin-up, bootstrap, and install Jenkins for CI for your Rails app on Amazon EC2.

 # What do I get?

-* rake tasks for starting a CI instance
+* Rake tasks for creating, starting, stopping, or destroying your CI srever on EC2
-* capistrano tasks for bootstrapping and deploying to an EC2 instance
+* Capistrano tasks for bootstrapping the Centos EC2 instance
-* chef recipes for configuring a Centos server to run Jenkins and build Rails projects.
+* Chef recipes for configuring the instance to run Jenkins and build Rails projects

-all you'll need to do is run the following commands:
+After you add lobot to your Gemfile, all you'll need to do is run the following commands:

     rails g lobot:install
     rails g lobot:config